 Health and Safety Issues

 If your complaint relates to the condition of your accommodation in terms of cleanliness or health and safety you can contact the Department of Health for the relevant state.
 Instances such as these would relate to severe instances relating to public health matters not simply poor cleaning standards.
 If your complaint relates to simple poor cleaning make a complaint to the property.

 STAR Rated Properties

-If your complaint relates to facilities at the property and standard of the accommodation you can contact AAA Tourism if the property is STAR rated.
+If your complaint relates to facilities at the property and standard of the accommodation you can contact STAR Ratings Australia if the property is STAR rated.